VET SC 7005RW - Clinical Research Project

 Students will receive a course outline and will be required to keep a log of weekly activities, findings and progress which will be reviewed by the research advisor throughout and at the end of semester.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.A student enrolled in a 3 unit course, such as this, should expect to spend, on average 12 hours per week on the studies required.
 This includes both the formal contact time required to the course (e.g.,

 lectures and practicals), as well as non-contact time (e.g., reading and revision).

-Learning Activities SummaryUp to 6 introductory lectures will be presented on aspects of research planning, including preparing an in-depth research budget and research plan, collating and analysing research data and techniques for presentation of research results (in an oral, poster and written format).
-These lectures will occur in weeks 1 and 2 and week 7 or 8, as required by the progress of the students.
+Learning Activities SummaryUp to 4 introductory lectures will be presented on aspects of research planning, including preparing an in-depth research budget and research plan, collating and analysing research data and techniques for presentation of research results (in an oral, poster and written format).
+These lectures will occur throughout the semester, as required by the progress of the students.